 Alfred: If it's suicide you're after, I have an old family recipe.
 It's slow and painful.
 You'd like it.

 Death by Irony: Dr. Wolper, the most vocal person against Batman and driven to prove that it is actually Batman's actions that cause the problem, is killed by Joker who was supposed to be his evidences.
-Also was killed by having his throat slit by a coffee mug, rendering him unable to talk.
+He also was killed by having his throat slit by a coffee mug, rendering him unable to talk.

 Defiant to the End: Superman practically begs Batman to stop fighting because he doesn't want to kill him.
 Batman responds by mocking Superman for the entire fight.

 De-power: The attempted nuking of Corto Maltese, the resulting nuclear winter (and a kryptonite arrow) bring Superman down to a level that Batman can defeat just long enough for him to gloat before having a heart attack and dying.
 Or did he?

 Doesn't Like Guns: Batman has gotten over this to the point where he's comfortable launching a barrage of machine gun fire on the Mutants without comment, so long as they're nonlethal rubber bullets.
 In Part 2, where he's forced to use an actual gun to detonate an explosive, he hesitates, is visibly shaking, and tells Joker's burning corpse to stop laughing.

 Don't Make Me Destroy You: Superman makes it clear from the start of their fight that he really doesn't want to fight, let alone kill Batman, and spends the entire fight practically begging him to stop and just give up.